Learn about each COVID-19 vaccine and how they are similar:

 The vaccine material breaks down shortly after it’s taken into our cells and does not impact our genes.
 This vaccine is new but RNA vaccines are not.
 They have been studied for several years and used against influenza, Ebola and the Zika virus.

 This vaccine needs to be stored in extremely cold temperatures, between -112 degrees Fahrenheit and -76 degrees Fahrenheit, until its ready for use.
 This ensures the vaccine remains stable.
 The first vaccine acquired by Yale New Haven Health was the Pfizer vaccine and we have the necessary storage to keep it at the appropriate temperatures.

 The Pfizer vaccine is about 53% effective after the first dose and 95% effective after the second dose, which is why it’s so important for recipients to take both doses.

 Common side effects include pain at the injection site, fever, fatigue, muscle pain and joint pain.
 Some of those mild side effects can occur after getting the flu shot.

-The second COVID-19 vaccine approved by the FDA for emergency use was developed by Moderna.
+The second COVID-19 vaccine approved by the FDA for emergency use was developed by Moderna and this vaccine has been distributed to Yale New Haven Health as well.
 Like the Pfizer vaccine, it is a mRNA vaccine and consists of 2 injections.
 Unlike the Pfizer vaccine, the Moderna vaccine injections given four weeks apart.
 Neither vaccine contains any live or dead virus, so you can’t get COVID-19 from them.